 Order fulfillment centers provide users with the following services:

-Receiving: An order fulfillment service receives, unpacks and stores a client’s inventory.
+Receiving: An order fulfillment service receives, inspects, counts and stores a client’s inventory in their warehouse facilities.

 Inventory management: Order fulfillment services handle inventory management with the help of specialized inventory software.
 They track the number of products on hand, noting excess inventory and inventory that must be replenished.

-Order management: Order management services track the ordering process from beginning to end and handle order processing, delivery and product returns.
+Order management: Order management services track the ordering process from placement to delivery, handling order processing, shipment tracking and product returns or exchanges.

 Product listings: Some order fulfillment services provide search-optimized product listings that companies can post on their websites.